861 Lafayette Road

 Center for Behavioral Health and is 7.9 miles from Hampton, New Hampshire

-Center for Behavioral Health and is dedicated to assisting anyone with an alcohol or drug abuse issue in the Hampton, New Hampshire area find complete recovery.
+Center for Behavioral Health and is dedicated to assisting anyone with an alcohol or drug abuse issue in the Hampton, NH. area find complete recovery.
 It offers several services - such as long term addiction treatment centers, inpatient treatment centers, outpatient substance abuse treatment services, detoxification programs, short term drug treatment and others - in line with its philosophy of the addiction treatment and rehabilitation methods that are effective in recovery.
 This alcohol and drug treatment facility also believes that people need individual treatment to be able to maintain their sobriety.

 As such, Center for Behavioral Health and specializes in trauma therapy, relapse prevention, motivational interviewing, cognitive/behavior therapy, 12-step facilitation approach, group therapy and more.
 At the same time, it accepts clients who are aftercare/continuing care, transgender or (LGBT) clients, persons with post-traumatic stress disorder, persons with serious mental illness, persons with eating disorders, housing services, and others.
 This substance abuse treatment facility uses treatment methods that can help patients to maintain lasting and permanent sobriety from the substances of abuse that they have used in the past.